 5. Sexual Harassment

-WEL supports appropriately funded and resources Legal Aid services for women who have experienced sexual harassment.
+WEL supports appropriately funded and resourced Legal Aid for women who have experienced sexual harassment.

 WEL calls on governments to provide funding for education and training programs which would address the cultural and organisations factors which allow sexual harassment to continue.

-WEL supports the expansion of Commonwealth Legal Aid services for family law, custody and discrimination matters.
+WEL supports expansion of Commonwealth Legal Aid services for family law, custody and discrimination matters.